 To me, all of these beliefs share the same error: that consciousness is something immutable and intrinsically special, that therefore necessitates some special explanation.
 In my view, this ‘specialness’ of consciousness is merely the anthropocentric error that because we are us, so must the explanation for us and our existence of mind be something foundational.
 If we see ourselves as amazing, then there surely must be an amazing explanation for us.

 Every object in the universe occupies a unique point in time and space.
 So, by mere virtue of existing somewhere, somewhen, every object has a unique perspective and potential experience of the universe.
 This seems trivial, but it’s important.
-A self requires unique experience.
+A self requires unique possibility.

-Now, add senses, thinking and memory to that object and it will begin to experience what is happening to it.
-It can sense its environment, it can process that sensory input, and it can relate and compare those inputs and processes over time.
-In my view, any object which has those capabilities can’t not be conscious.
+In my view, any object which has those three capabilities can’t not be conscious.
 Experience merely requires the capability of experience: sense, cognition, memory, and—quintessentially—a unique perspective from which to draw the conclusion of ‘self’.
 A self is inevitable to any discrete sensing and remembering object.

 An object without sense, cognition and memory can’t experience experience, because it has no way to do so.
 An object acquires consciousness according to this sensing and cognitive capability.
 This is why we might say that a human is more conscious than an ant; because we have more processing power and sensory capability.
 There’s a clear hierarchy of consciousness from stone to human that correlates exactly to sense and cognition.